 The school issues tax receipts to Greenwood families for all students for whom child care has been provided by the school based on Canada Revenue Agency regulations.
 Greenwood includes in those receipts the portion of tuition fees that may be attributed to child care for supervision of students during regularly scheduled breaks and lunch periods.

-Greenwood graduates pursue highly selective postsecondary programs across Canada, the United States and the United Kingdom.
+Greenwood graduates pursue highly selective postsecondary programs across Canada, the United States and Europe.
 Here is a sampling of institutions attended by our alumni:

-Canada: Dalhousie University, McGill University, Mount Allison University, OCAD University, Queen’s University, University of British Columbia, University of Toronto, Western University
+Canada: Dalhousie University, McGill University, Mount Allison University, OCAD University, Queen’s University, University of British Columbia, University of Guelph, University of Toronto, Western University

-United States: Berklee College of Music, Harvard University, Lynn University, Parsons The New School, Cornell University, Stanford University, Syracuse University, University of North Carolina at Chapel Hill, Vassar College
+United States: Berklee College of Music, Harvard University, Lynn University, Parsons School of Design, Cornell University, New York University, Purdue University, Stanford University, Syracuse University, University of North Carolina at Chapel Hill, Vassar College

-United Kingdom: Durham University, Imperial College London, London Academy of Music and Dramatic Art, University College London, University of Edinburgh, University of St. Andrews
+Europe: Durham University, Fontainebleau School of Acting, Imperial College London, London Academy of Music and Dramatic Art, Nuova Accademia delle Belle Arti (NABA), University College London, University of Edinburgh, University of St Andrews